JetBrains/intellij-sdk-docs/topics/tutorials/editor_basics/editor_events.md

 ## Creating a Custom `TypedActionHandler`

 The [`TypedActionHandler`](%gh-ic%/platform/platform-api/src/com/intellij/openapi/editor/actionSystem/TypedActionHandler.java) interface is the basis for classes that handle keystroke events from the editor.
-Custom implementations of the class are registered to handle editor keystroke events, and receive a callback for each keystroke.
+Custom implementations of the class are registered to handle editor keystroke events and receive a callback for each keystroke.
 The steps below explain how to use `TypedActionHandler` to customize the behavior of the editor when keystroke events are received.

 ### Implementing a Custom `TypedActionHandler` Class